bernardo1024/Sanwaf-UI/README.md

 Sanwaf-ui Elements Attributes
 -----------------------------

-	data-sw-actions	 	- For Sanwaf-Server, specify the form actions/URIs associated with the elements (use the ::: seperator to specify multiple actions/URIs) data-sw-display 	- Name Associated with the widget that will be used for display in error messages data-sw-label-id	- Id of Label associated with the element that will be used for errors (change color & tooltips). if not provided, Sanwaf uses the label's 'for' attribute. data-sw-type 		- Data type of the element
+	data-sw-actions	 	- Used by Sanwaf-Server endpoints, specify the form actions/URIs to trigger server-side validation associated with the elements
+				  Use the ::: separator to specify multiple actions/URIs data-sw-display 	- Name Associated with the widget that will be used for display in error messages data-sw-label-id	- Id of Label associated with the element that will be used for errors (change color & tooltips). if not provided, Sanwaf uses the label's 'for' attribute. data-sw-type 		- Data type of the element